Exploiting Your Organization's True Potential

 While the engineers are designing a solution for the next race, or the next season, the driver must improvise and work creatively with what he/she has got.

-In so many sales organizations salespeople are waiting to be told that they can experiment and innovate with solutions to their sales challenges.
+In so many organizations people are waiting to be told that they can experiment and innovate with solutions to their challenges.
 This is particularly important in organizations where any of the following are heard:

 – ‘that is not the way we do it around here…'